Austria

 Austria relies on the 2010 OECD Transfer Pricing Guidelines for Transfer Pricing Methods.
 In particular, the following methods are used:

-Other methods are also permitted but are not frequently used, provided that they meet the arm’s length principle and prove to be more appropriate than the recognized OECD methods.
+Other methods are also permitted but not frequently employed as long as they meet the Arm’s Length principle and support to be more appropriate than the other recognized OECD methods.

 Transfer Pricing Obligations